vsoch/vsoch.github.io/_posts/2018/2018-09-04-testing-experiments.md

 While it's not rendered (the master branch is used to serve the task in the repository) there is also a
 <a href="https://github.com/expfactory-experiments/nback-10min-animals/blob/gh-pages/index.html" target="_blank">table index.html</a> file.
 This means that you can drop the entire `gh-pages` branch into a web root and get a nice site to explore
 container links, and metadata.
 It looks like <a href="https://vsoch.github.io/repo2docker-keras/">this one</a>.
-And of course to  test out task container:
+And of course to  test the task container:

 ```bash